wp-plugins/nextgen-facebook/readme.txt

 = NGFB Filter Hooks =

-Several [filter hooks](http://codex.wordpress.org/Function_Reference/add_filter) are available within the [NGFB Open Graph+ Pro](http://surniaulula.com/extend/plugins/nextgen-facebook/) plugin to manipulate text (title, description, content, etc.) and arrays (tags, open graph, etc.).
+Several [filter hooks](http://codex.wordpress.org/Function_Reference/add_filter) are available within the [NGFB Open Graph+](http://surniaulula.com/extend/plugins/nextgen-facebook/) plugin to manipulate text (title, description, content, etc.) and arrays (tags, open graph, etc.).
 For example, here is a filter I use on [UnderwaterFocus](http://underwaterfocus.com/) to remove the 'Wiki-' prefix from WordPress tags.
 The following code adds the `uwf_filter_ngfb_tags()` function to the 'ngfb_tags' filter.
 The function receives an array of tags, which it transforms and returns.
 Generally, custom code is added to the `functions.php` file of your (child) theme.

 `
 add_filter( 'ngfb_tags', 'uwf_filter_ngfb_tags', 10, 1 );